QuickShop-Community/QuickShop-Hikari/README.md

 - H2 (local) or MySQL (remote) datasource supports.
 - Supports custom inventory!
 Use the InventoryWrapper API.
 - Optimized for Paper, but also runs on Spigot (Tho slower and with a more "hacky" aproach).
 - Advanced Transaction System.
 Undo any Inventory/Economy operation with a shop when it failed to prevent duplications and exploits.
+- Per-shop permission management.

 ## Downloads